cmarti/orthogonal_pairs/README.md

 ### Expected running times

 Rosetta was run in ...
-- Model refinement:
+- Model refinement: ~7 hrs for 20 refined models
-- Energy computatin in mutant sequences:
+- Energy computatin in mutant sequences for one model : ~2min (the sequence space includes ~2M mutants)

 Visualization scripts were run in Ubuntu 20.04.6 OS with a Intel(R) Core(TM) i7-10700 CPU @ 2.90GHz processor and required about 12GB of memory.
 Running times were: